kpshek/mm2pwd/README.md

 to share passwords (and thus progress) with others.

-In Mega Man 2, the password is represented as a 5x5 grid in which the columns are labled 1-5 and the rows A-E. Each password is comprised of 9 cells which are 'set', indicated by a red dot.
+In Mega Man 2, the password is represented as a 5x5 grid in which the columns are labled 1-5 and the rows A-E. Each password is composed of 9 cells which are 'set', indicated by a red dot.

 Thus, a password can be communicated as A5, B2, B4, C1, C3, C5, D4, D5, E2.